Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 ## Getting started

-Start by creating new React Project:
+Start by creating a new React Project:

 ```
 npx create-react-app react-d3-example